jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 The advantages of this approach are
-(1) learning the scale shapes without effort, and (2) being able to direct the fingers by thinking of a sound or an interval, and the fingers placing themselves autimatically, much as we can write a word without thinking of the specific squiggles of our fingers.
+(1) learning the scale shapes without effort, and (2) being able to direct the fingers by thinking of a sound or an interval, and the fingers placing themselves automatically, much as we can write a word without thinking of the specific squiggles of our fingers.
 This is good for playing by ear and improvising.